Category Archives: France

 ali-pradesflowgraf.jpg

 Annoyingly, my GPS with good maps was at the menders.
-I borrowed a look off a trekker’s map (Monistrol is on the GR65 Santiago trail) but at 1:100k, I was none the wiser.
+I took a look off a passing trekker’s map (Monistrol is on the GR65 Santiago trail) but at 1:100k, I was none the wiser.
 I’d have needed a 1:25k map to find any viable paths along the gorge.

 al18-5